JavaScript is required

 • Groups of people (vous is also the plural "you")

 Here's the thing: if you're unsure, go with vous.
 French people will usually tell you if they want you to switch to tu.
-They might say "On peut se tutoyer" (we can use tu with each other), which is your signal to drop the formality.
+They might say "On peut se tutoyer" (We can use tu with each other), which is your signal to drop the formality.

 In Quebec and some other French-speaking regions, the rules are a bit more relaxed and people tend to use tu more freely.
 But in France, especially in professional contexts, vous is the safer bet.